Dark blues make me frantic

 “Idle” as in non-productive.
 In those days, snagging a touchdown pass or smacking a double was a more reliable pathway to a young girl’s heart than penning cliché-ridden verse that doesn’t scan — still is, as a matter of fact.

 So I had a string of crushes I worshipped from afar, for example, the beautiful Joanne Elder, whom I would escort around the circumference of Dogwood Circle never daring to clasp her hand and confess my adoration.
-I had cultivated an ideal medieval maiden in my psyche and projected her onto this not particularly bright but practical girl.
-Meanwhile, in any number of carport utility rooms and out in the still abundant woods around the subdivision of Twin Oaks, other lees literary 7th graders were learning how to French kiss.
-I still can clearly remember one day on an overcrowded school bus Joanne writing in the dust on the back door’s window the name of Steve Hoates.
+I had cultivated an ideal medieval maiden in my psyche and projected her onto this not intellectually curious but practical girl.
+Meanwhile, in any number of carport utility rooms and out in the still abundant woods around the subdivision of Twin Oaks, other less literary 7th graders were learning how to French kiss.
+I still can clearly remember one day on an overcrowded school bus Joanne’s writing in the dust on the back door’s window the name of Steve Hoates.

 [cue funereal violins]

 Puberty itself was a great help in overcoming the blight of romanticism.
-I began reading less and listening to music more, Mick Jagger replacing Edmond Dantès as a role model, and despite singles like “As Tears Go By,” many Stones songs were openly dismissive of “the fair sex,” if not downright misogynistic.
+I began reading less and listening to music more, Mick Jagger replacing Edmond Dantès as a role model, and despite singles like “As Tears Go By,” many Stones songs like “Under My Thumb” and “Stupid Girl” were openly dismissive of “the fair sex,” if not downright misogynistic.

 My attitude coarsened a bit.